OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 ## Troubleshooting

-If you are testing your add-in in Office on Windows desktop, we highly recommend you enable **[runtime logging](../testing/troubleshoot-manifest.md#use-runtime-logging-to-debug-your-add-in)** to troubleshoot issues with your add-in's XML manifest file as well as several installation and runtime conditions.
-Runtime logging will also write out `console.log` statements within your custom functions code to the log file.
+If you are testing your add-in in Office on Windows, you should enable **[runtime logging](../testing/troubleshoot-manifest.md#use-runtime-logging-to-debug-your-add-in)** to troubleshoot issues with your add-in's XML manifest file, as well as several installation and runtime conditions.
+Runtime logging writes `console.log` statements to a log file to help you uncover issues.

-If you continue to have have issues, we recommend you send feedback to us via File > Feedback > Send a frown feature in Excel.
-This will provide us logs needed to understand what issue you may be hitting.
+To report feedback to the Excel Custom Functions team about this method of troubleshooting, send the team feedback.
+To do this, select File > Feedback > Send a Frown.
+Sending a frown will provide the necessary logs to understand the issue you are hitting.

 ## Debugging